zFERDQFREZrzfq/watermedia/readme.md

 [![](https://jitpack.io/v/SrRapero720/watermedia.svg?style=flat-square)](https://jitpack.io/#SrRapero720/watermedia)

 # WARNING
-This branch is a deprecated version switch to 2.0 or 'master' branch
+This branch is in a grace period switch to 2.0 or 'master' branch

 # WATERMeDIA | MULTIMEDIA API